imytk/imytk.github.io/_pages/about_einstein.md

 I am the **General Chair** for the Emerging Researchers in Artificial Life group \& the **Social Outreach Chair** for the International Society of Artificial Life (ISAL) for 2024-2026.
 *Note: You can join the* [*ERA Discord server here*](https://discord.gg/rbzddE6SHH)*.*

-I also coordinate the ALife & Society Special Interest group which hosts a seminar series and an interdisciplinary working group.
+I also coordinate the ALife & Society Special Interest group and interdisciplinary working group.
+You can find out more [here](www.alifeandsociety.org).

-I regularly co-organise the ALIFE & Society Special Session as part of the ALIFE conference.